Rilance/Desktop-Pet-AI/README.md

 # Preface

 The reason for creating this project is my curiosity and some unknown psychological activities.
-There are many details that haven’t been perfected yet… Anyway, this is my first work… I hope no one sees this repository, as I have chosen it to be private.
+There are many details that haven’t been perfected yet… Anyway, this is my first work…

 ## Acknowledgements: